-HC stays Haryana government’s law on 75% job reservation in private sector
+HC stays Haryana government’s law on 75% job reservation in private sector for residents

 The reservation in private jobs was one of the key promises made during the 2019 Assembly elections by the Jannayak Janta Party – the Bharatiya Janata Party’s alliance partner in Haryana.

-The Act states that those who are domiciled in Haryana can avail themselves of its benefits.
-To have domicile status, a person should be born in the state or should have lived in there for at least 15 years.
+The Act states that those who are domiciled in Haryana can avail of its benefits.
+To have domicile status, a person should be born in the state or should have lived there for at least 15 years.

 Companies were given the option to hire people from outside if they cannot find suitable candidates in Haryana.
 However, they would have to inform the government about this decision.